dockware/docs/development/multi-environment-setups.md

 </details>

 {% hint style="warning" %}
 This configuration will expose the Traefik Dashboard publicly without authentication.
 You should [configure an authentication middleware](https://doc.traefik.io/traefik/middlewares/http/basicauth/) and add it.
-Also make sure to change the domains to your actual values.
+Also make sure to change the domains to your actual values, also the `email` property for the Let's Encrypt cert resolver.
 {% endhint %}

 Now, spinning up Traefik with `docker-compose up -d` should provide you with a running Traefik container.